lorabit/CMPS245HW2/README.md

 # CMPS245HW2 - Topic model on Twitter
 Yanan Xie, Ziqiang Wang

-## Preprocessing and lexical normalisation of tweets
+## Preprocessing and lexical normalization of tweets

-As the first step, we remove all @user and trailing hash tag after tokenize with nltk.
-And then we apply lexicon normalisation of our own implementation on the sentences.
-Finally, we remove stop words to form the dataset to feed the clutering algorithm.
+As the first step, we remove all @user and trailing hashtags after tokenizing with nltk.
+And then we apply lexicon normalization of our own implementation on the sentences.
+Finally, we remove stop words to form the dataset to feed the clustering algorithm.

 ### Lexicon Normalisation

 #### Candidates Generation
-We use enchant library to detect errors in sentence.
+We use enchant library to detect errors in the sentence.
 In order to obtain a candidate set for each error word, we use [Twitter word clusters from CMU](http://www.cs.cmu.edu/~ark/TweetNLP/) which contains over 1,000 clusters.
 For each wrong word, we find the cluster containing this word, and then those correct words in this group are the candidates.

 #### Candidates Ranking
 ##### Preprocessing
-For each word, we first try to **shorten** it by keeping only 2 characters for consequentive characters.
+For each word, we first try to **shorten** it by keeping only 2 characters for consequential characters.
 And then we **replace digits** in the words with its phonic word in order to adapt phonetic substitutions.
 Specifically, we use following dictionary.
 ```
 {
     '0':'o',
     '1':'one',
     '2':'too',
     '3':'thr',
     '4':'for',
     '5':'five',
     '6':'six',
     '7':'seven',
     '8':'ea',
     '9':'nin'
 }
 ```